pmdartus/HTK-Digit/README.md

 ## Usage

-You can create a model and train it using the command `./start-htk`.
+You can create a model and train it using the command `./start-htk.sh`.
 The final model will be stored in the folder `Models/hmm15`
 The command will also output accuracy of the trainned model against the `dev` dataset.

+You can specify the output file for logging the script by passing the name of the file: `./start-htk.sh cmd.log`.
+If not file is passed the command outputs will be redirected into `/dev/null`.

 ## Results